-- Press the button and the button for 3 5 seconds. - Press the button three times until the symbol → shows UNITS in the info display. - Press the MODE button briefly. - Press the button
+- Press the button and the button for 3 5 seconds. - Press the button

-three times until the symbol → shows SET GAL US/UK in the info display.
+shows UNITS in the info display.

 - Press the MODE button briefly.

+- Press the button

+shows SET GAL US/UK in the info display.

+- Press the MODE button briefly.

 - ✓ The selected unit appears in the info display.

-- Select the unit with the button or the button ...
+- Select the unit with the button ## or the button ##.

 - Press the MODE button briefly.

 - ✓ The settings are stored and the display changes to the UNITS menu.

-- Press the button

-■ briefly and repeatedly until the symbol

-⇒ shows BACK... in the info display.

 - Press the MODE button briefly.

 - Press the MODE button briefly.

-6.11.58 Switching the external temperature display on/off
+6.11.59 Switching the external temperature display on/off

-- Press the button and the button for 3 5 seconds.

-- Press the button four times until the symbol → shows OPTIONS in the info display.
+- Press the button and the button for 3 5 seconds. - Press the button four times until the symbol → shows OPTIONS in the info display. - Press the MODE button briefly. - Press the button once until the symbol

+shows OPTION OUTTEMP in the info display.

 - Press the MODE button briefly.

-- Press the button once until the symbol → shows OPTION OUTTEMP in the info display.

-- Press the MODE button briefly.

 - ✓ You see ENABLED or DISABLED in the info display.

 - You can switch the external temperature display on/off with the

 ■ button or the

 ■ button.

 - Press the MODE button briefly.

 - ✓ The settings are stored and the display changes to the OPTIONS menu.

+- Press the MODE button briefly.

 - Press the button

-briefly and repeatedly until the symbol
+■ briefly and repeatedly until the symbol

-⇒ shows BACK... in the info display.
+⇒ shows EXIT SETUP in the info display.

-- Press the MODE button briefly.

 - Press the MODE button briefly.